PostHog/posthog.com/contents/blog/registering-trademarks.md

 ---
 _**Disclaimer:** This is intended as a short, tactical guide to getting your trademarks sorted out for the first time, on a minimal budget.
 This is *not* legal advice and we are not lawyers - this is just what has worked for us._

-Don't bother securing your trademarks in the early days of your business - wait until you've raised a seed round first.
+Don't bother securing your trademarks in the early days of your business - wait until you've raised a seed round first to mitigate the risk of wasting your money.

-If you're yet to raise a pre-seed round, the money you'd spend on IP lawyers could probably be better spent elsewhere.
-Those first crucial months present bigger problems to worry about - like finding product-market fit, hiring more (and better) people, improving your quality control, ramping up your marketing and [content](https://posthog.com/blog/running-content-at-posthog), and more.
-There's also a good chance that your brand might evolve during that time - from name changes and logo revamps to brand fonts and colors.
+Those first crucial months present bigger problems to worry about - like finding product-market fit or hiring.
+There's also a good chance that your brand will evolve, from name changes and logo revamps to brand fonts and colors.
 This makes trademarking a word mark or logo mark _that_ early a risky bet.

 ## What is the different between a word mark and a logo mark?

-A word mark is typically just the name of the brand (as written in a specific font, if applicable).
+A word mark is basically just the name of the brand (as written in a specific font, if applicable).
 In our case, it's the word 'PostHog.'
-A logo mark is typically pictorial - in our case, the hedgehog logo either alone or combined with a stylized word (see below).
+A logo mark is typically pictorial - in our case, the hedgehog logo either alone or combined with a stylized word.
 The word mark is the most versatile, so that should be your first trademark priority.

 ![The PostHog Logo](../images/logos/posthog-logo-800x155-png.png)

 When you decide to register your trademark, you don't need to spend a fortune doing it.
-With a tactical combination of using the right type of lawyer and doing it yourself, you should be able to get trademarks filed in the US, UK, EU and China for ~$3,000.
+With a tactical combination of using the right type of lawyer and doing it yourself, you should be able to get trademarks filed in the US, UK, EU and China for ~$3,000 _in total_.

 (Why China?
 Even if you're not doing business there today, China operates a 'first to file' rule for trademarks, rather than 'first use,' which means whoever registers the trademark there first gets to keep it.
 Great for IP trolls - not so great for you.)

 We’ve currently secured our brand name ('PostHog') and word mark in the four territories listed above.
 The process differs slightly for each region:

 1. **US:** Hire a trademark attorney to do it for you (necessary if you live outside the US).
 You can find fixed-fee service providers to avoid getting charged by the hour.
-We used [Cognition IP](https://www.cognitionip.com/).
+We used [Cognition IP](https://www.cognitionip.com/) and like them.
+Cost = ~$1,300.
 2. **UK:** File it yourself through the [UK Intellectual Property Office](https://www.gov.uk/topic/intellectual-property/trade-marks)’s easy to use website.
-It’s much faster than hiring a trademarks and IP lawyer to do it for you.
+It’s actually faster than hiring a trademarks and IP lawyer to do it for you.
+Cost = $0.
-3. **EU:** If you reside in the European Union, you can simply file the trademark yourself via the [EU IPO website](https://euipo.europa.eu/ohimportal/en/apply-now) If you’re outside the EU, you'll need to hire an agent to do it for you.
-The EU IPO website lists a number of agents you can choose from.
+3. **EU:** If you live in the European Union, you can simply file the trademark yourself via the [EU IPO website](https://euipo.europa.eu/ohimportal/en/apply-now) If you’re outside the EU, you'll need to hire an agent to do it for you.
+You can search for an agent in your country through the [EU IPO](https://euipo.europa.eu/eSearch/#advanced/representatives) as well.
+Cost = $0 if you live in the EU, ~$200 if you need an agent.
-4. **China:** Hire a reputable agent on the mainland to do it for you (we used [Anli Partners](http://www.anlilaw.com/100040/).
-Remember, you have to be the [first to file](https://www.iam-media.com/trademarks/trademark-application-process-in-mainland-china) the trademark otherwise your application will be rejected.
-Here are [more steps](https://www.export2asia.com/blog/trademark-china/)to follow.
+4. **China:** Hire a reputable agent on the mainland to do it for you - we used [Anli Partners](http://www.anlilaw.com/100040/) who were great.
+Remember, you have to be the first to file the trademark otherwise your application will be rejected.
+Cost = ~$1,500.

 ## Should open source companies trademark their brand names?

 The phrase 'open source' might denote a public codebase, but a brand name can definitely be trademarked.
 For example, we want people to [deploy our open source edition](https://github.com/PostHog/posthog) wherever they please, but we don't want them to slap the 'PostHog' name on random products.
-As such, registering the trademark is necessary.
-Besides, if you’re [raising money](https://posthog.com/blog/open-source-business-models) for your open source startup, IP forms part of what you parcel out to investors - and they'll need to see evidence of owned rights to the product and brand name.
-Make sure you have them ready.
+Besides, if you’re [raising money](https://posthog.com/blog/open-source-business-models) for your startup in the future, IP is a box that investors will want you to check as part of their diligence.

 _Enjoyed this?
 Subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics._